COVID-19 pandemic in Romania: Economics

-During the second week of March, the Bucharest Stock Exchange recorded losses on all five trading sessions, the main index BET collapsing by 17.6%, the steepest decline since December 2018.
+During the second week of March, the Bucharest Stock Exchange recorded value loss during all five trading sessions, the main index BET collapsing by 17.6%, the steepest decline since December 2018.

 On 16 March, the National Bank of Romania announced a reference rate of 4.8242 lei/euro, a historical maximum for the single European currency against the leu.
 The leu continued its depreciation, reaching a maximum of 4.9156 lei/euro on 30 March 2021.

 Romania's economy contracted by 4.7% in H1 of 2020, driven by a decline of 10.5% in Q2.
 On the demand side, exports of goods and services fell by 15.1% in H1 of 2020, as European trading partners were significantly affected by the crisis.
 Imports contracted less than exports (down 9.4%), leading to a 21% increase in the trade deficit in H1.
 The weakening of external demand from Europe alongside pandemic-related restrictions caused industry to contract by 14.1% in H1.
 The sharp decline in output led to deteriorating labor market conditions, with deeper effects noted for younger workers and women: job vacancies fell between Q1 and Q2 2020, while the unemployment rate increased to 5.4% in July from 4.1% in February.
 Job and household income losses were stemmed by the technical unemployment relief program, which covered 1.3 million beneficiaries during the state of emergency at a cost of approximately 370 million euros (0.2% of GDP).

 According to the autumn economic forecasts published on 5 November by the European Commission, Romania's economy would record a contraction of 5.2% in 2020, less severe than initially estimated, thanks to investments and construction works.
 Also, Romania's budget deficit was expected to increase significantly, up to 10.3% of GDP, in the context in which the fiscal effort needed to combat the crisis was added to the past fiscal slippages.
 Consequently, Romania's debt-to-GDP ratio was forecast to increase from 35.3% in 2019 to 46.7% in 2020.